 What else should I do?

-It may be necessary to modify your cat's litterbox so that the cat can get in and out, especially if it has a splint on.
+It may be necessary to modify your cat's litterbox so that she can get in and out, especially if she has a splint on.
 Your cat may need to have a box that has lower sides, or a box that is larger than usual to accommodate the increased bulk of the splint.
 To prevent the bandage or splint from becoming soiled with fecal material or urine, you may need to clean the litterbox several times a day.
 Finally, you may need to change the type of litter, especially if you are using a clumping litter that could get stuck between your cat's toes or could cling to a damp bandage.